 The Bike-A-Thon is Bikes Not Bombs' largest and most exciting event of the year!
 Each rider registers and then fundraises at least $150 (and $75 for youth) to support Bikes Not Bombs' Youth Programs and International Programs.
-Then on June 7th, hundreds of cyclists join together on a ride for social justice along one of our scenic routes through greater Boston.
+Then on June 19th (reschedule due to rain from June 5th), hundreds of cyclists join together on a ride for social justice along one of our scenic routes through greater Boston.
 Bike-A-Thon riders are ambassadors of BNB's mission to promote environmental sustainability and social justice, and all fundraising goes directly to making Bikes Not Bombs' programs possible!

 Want to participate in the Bike-A-Thon as a company sponsor?
 Download the sponsorship details (PDF).

 Get your friends!
 Form a team!
 Many people find the Bike-A-Thon more fun and memorable when participating with a group of their favorite folks.
 Teams often create costumes for the Bike-A-Thon and can even fundraise together if all team members register at the same time.
 Plus, teams are eligible to win cool prizes!
 We have prizes for the team that raises the most money, has the most new riders, and the best costumes.
 To form a team, simply specify a team name during the registration process.

 Fundraising challenge clubs and prizes

 Our two special fundraising clubs recognize individuals who are extremely successful in spreading the word about Bikes Not Bombs and collecting donations!
 Riders will be automatically enrolled in each club once they surpass the club's minimum fundraising level.
 You can be part of a club and a riding team at the same time, so don’t hold back!